robece/microservices-aks/challenge-02/README.md

         ```

         ```bash
-        To see the charts deployed using helm3 in challenge-02 namespace:
+        To see the charts deployed using helm in challenge-02 namespace:

-        helm3 list --namespace challenge-02
+        helm list --namespace challenge-02
         ```

         ```bash
-        To remove a chart deployed using helm3 in challenge-02 namespace:
+        To remove a chart deployed using helm in challenge-02 namespace:

-        helm3 uninstall [chartName] --namespace challenge-02
+        helm uninstall [chartName] --namespace challenge-02
         ```

     <b>Having issues? </b> review the <a href="https://kubernetes.github.io/ingress-nginx/user-guide/nginx-configuration/" target="_blank">cheat link!</a>